ajg7/CLI-App/README.md

 ## Constraints

+* Traditionally, the elements of a dictionary are called keys and values.
+In this app, the term 'members' is used to refer to what are typically known as values
 * Commands are case-sensitive.
 They must be uppercase
 * Keys and Members must be one word.
 Ex: `ADD Batman Mr.Freeze` not `ADD Batman Mr. Freeze`